Does aspirin prevent pre-eclampsia?

 - Prof Shaun Brennecke from the Royal Women’s Hospital and the University of Melbourne.

-The seminar is sponsored by Australian Action on Pre-eclampsia, a voluntary organisation set up to provide support and information for families affected by pre-eclampsia.
+The seminar was sponsored by Australian Action on Pre-eclampsia, a voluntary organisation set up to provide support and information for families affected by pre-eclampsia.